nf-core/stableexpression/docs/usage.md

 1. Expression Atlas **automatic mode**: with keywords

-The run fetches Expression Atlas accessions corresponding to the provided species / keywords and downloads the corresponding data.
-You do not need to specify the `--fetch_eatlas_accessions`when you specify keywords.
+The pipeline fetches Expression Atlas accessions for the provided species / keywords and downloads the corresponding data.
+You do not need to specify the `--fetch_eatlas_accessions` parameter when you specify keywords.

 ```bash
 nextflow run nf-core/stableexpression \